rotki/rotki/docs/installation_guide.rst

 Installation
 ------------

-Inside rotkehlchen install normally like you would in linux  ... but you got to either copy ``slqcipher.dll`` in the rotkehlchen directory or put it in the directory where windows searches for DLLs.
+Inside rotki install normally like you would in linux  ... but you got to either copy ``slqcipher.dll`` in the rotki directory or put it in the directory where windows searches for DLLs.

 Troubleshooting
 ---------------